TECHS-Technological-Solutions/fastapi-boilerplate/README.md

 4.1 If you do not have permissions, you will most likely have to wait for your lead to merge your branch

+#### Python Specific Notes

+- When adding a new package with Pipenv, please update the `Pipenv` file with the specific version of the package you installed.
+Please don't leave it to be `*` in the `Pipenv` file.

 ## Development Setup

 There are two ways to run for development: with Docker or with manual/traditional setup